Mohammad-Dawoood/Mohammad-Dawood/README.md

 ### My favourite work

 I am a Data Science Enthusiastic.
-I love to do work on Python.
+I am always craving to participate in Hackathon.
+I love to work on Python.
 I am always ready to do Modeling on the Data.
 My favourite Machine Learning model is Random Forest because it is useful in both Classification and Regression Problem.
 Apart from that, I Write blogs about my learnings and the experience I got from it.
 You can take a look at my work on the files I upload on Github and read the blogs I write after completing a task.
 Hope you like it.
 Thank you.

  ---